Skip to main content

 What permissions does the monitoring account need?

 Read access to /_node/_local/_stats.
-No write access is required.
-The Collector only reads metrics — it does not modify CouchDB data.
-An admin account works but a dedicated read-only user is recommended.
+No write access is required - the Collector only reads metrics and never modifies CouchDB data.
+An admin account works, but a dedicated read-only user is cleaner.

 What's Next?

-• Fine-tune Collection: Adjust collection_interval based on your database workload
+• Fine-tune Collection: Adjust collection_interval to match your database workload and metric-volume budget.

 Was this page helpful?